IELTS Speaking Samples and Answers

 6. What can a government do to encourage people not to harm the environment?

 Answer: People should be very concerned about their natural environment because it is the environment which keeps them alive and healthy.
 Without protecting their natural environment, people won’t be able to breathe fresh air and drink fresh water.
 Besides, once the environment is damaged, plants and wildlife become negatively affected which will ultimately degrade our living on earth.
 And when that happens, the all-important bio-diversity on this earth is lost.
-Finally, if people fail to take care of their natural environment, the sea level will rise, because of global warming, and which mean that many low-lying countries would submerge under the sea.
+Finally, if people fail to take care of their natural environment, the sea level will rise because of global warming and many low-lying countries will submerge under the sea.

 Answer: People can protect their environment from their respective positions by becoming conscious about their natural environment and then by doing small things.
 For example, we can develop proper waste (any kind of waste) management systems so that they don’t contaminate our earth and waters indiscriminately.
 Besides, we can also try to live “economically” so that we don’t put too much pressure on our natural environment in order to use its “resources” for our luxury and comfort.

 Answer: Yes, I think more should be done to protect the naturally beautiful spots, like sea beaches, lakes, mountains and forests, in my country.
-We will have to make sure that our natural sea beaches and lakes don’t become dirty and contaminated, not only because of tourists but also for protecting seafood.
-Special efforts should also be made to protect the mountains from becoming “residence” and “industrial sites”.
+We will have to make sure that our natural sea beaches and lakes don’t become dirty and contaminated, not only because of tourists but also to protect seafood.
+Special efforts should also be made to protect the mountains from becoming “residences” and “industrial sites”.
 Finally, our natural heritage forest sites should also be protected from unauthorized “deforestation” in order to protect our wildlife.

 1. Tell me, what do you think are the greatest environmental problems facing your country at present?

-2. And what has been done so far to solve these problems?
+2. In your opinion, what has been done so far to solve these problems?

 3. How successful would you say these measures have been?